Understanding DORA: The EU's Digital Operational Resilience Act

 • Develop a DORA Compliance Strategy: Establish a roadmap for implementing the necessary changes, including the development of a risk management framework, vendor management processes, and incident response procedures.

-• Invest in Resources: Secure the necessary budget and personnel to execute the DORA compliance plan.
-Explore potential partnerships with security specialists to bridge any skill gaps.
+• Invest in Tools and Resources: Secure the necessary budget and personnel to execute the DORA compliance plan.
+Explore potential partnerships with security specialists to bridge kill gaps and data-driven Enterprise Architecture platforms like Ardoq which can speed up assessment, compliance, and reporting on DORA's requirements.

 How Enterprise Architecture Can Lead the Charge in Large Organizations